-More than 35 million people in the U.S. are missing all of their teeth.
+More than 10% of Americans are missing all of their teeth.
 If you are missing most or all of your teeth, dentures can help.
 You probably have some common concerns.
 How will they look and feel?
 Will they fit well?
 Will you ever adjust to wearing them?
 Friendly Dentistry of Greensboro will provide you with dentures that look natural, are comfortable, and improve your quality of life.

 Removable complete dentures are used when all of your teeth are missing.
 They can be used to replace upper or lower teeth—or both.
 The oral appliance is made of dental resin, and at times, metal is used in the base.